 Working with a Professional Painter

-On many home improvement projects that last more than a few days—painting often qualifies—there are things you can do to help the job run smoothly, finish on time, and produce the best results.
+On many home improvement projects that take more than a few days—painting often qualifies—there are things you can do to help the job run smoothly, finish on time, and produce the best results:

 - Prep work—You’re paying for painting, not for workers to move furniture or clear kitchen cabinets.
-It’s one thing to ask for help moving a large bookcase, but first pack up all the books on it—and all your knick-knacks in the room.
+It’s one thing to ask for help moving a large bookcase, but first pack up all the books on it.

-- Save space—Move your car out of the driveway so the painter can park a van full of supplies near the house.
-Allot them an area on-site for stowing tools and materials.
+- Save space—Move your car out of the driveway so the painter can park a van full of supplies near the house, and find them an area on-site for stowing tools and materials.

-- Bathroom breaks—Either make a bathroom available or rent a portable toilet.
+- Bathroom breaks—Either make a bathroom available or rent a portajohn.

 - Communication—Brief meetings to discuss the job—preferably every day—help quash misunderstandings.